Contact us

 DAY 4

-Angsa Grand Canyon
+Angsai Grand Canyon

-Living with Tibetan families in the habitat of snow leopards and searching for them.
+Living with Tibetan families in the habitat of Snow Leopards and searching for them.

-The swift Lancang River meanders through the Zadoengsa Township of Yushu, creating a beautiful arc and forming the magnificent Angsa Grand Canyon.
+The swift Lancang River meanders through the Zadoengsa Township of Yushu, creating a beautiful arc and forming the magnificent Angsai Grand Canyon.
 This canyon is the most complete Cretaceous Danxia geological landscape in the Qinghai-Tibet Plateau and one of the areas with the highest density of Snow Leopards and the best state of conservation for their populations.
 It is known as the “Land of Snow Leopards.”Blue Sheep in the mountains, Himalayan Marmots play together on the grasslands, and Bearded vultures circle in the sky.
 Snow Leopards and Leopard cats survey their territories from the rocks at the top of the canyon.
-Ancient Tibetan herdsmen live in the Angsa Grand Canyon, tending to their yaks and sheep and leading a secluded life.
+Ancient Tibetan herdsmen live in the Angsai Grand Canyon, tending to their yaks and sheep and leading a secluded life.
 In their settlements, prayer flags and Mani stones symbolize their reverence for nature and deities.

 DAY 5

-Angsa Grand Canyon
+Angsai Grand Canyon

 Tracking the Snow Leopard.